ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Relationship to the Minimal Set of Transport Services for End Systems

 {{?RFC8923}} identifies a minimal set of transport services that end systems should offer.
 These services make all non-security-related transport features of TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT available that 1) require interaction with the application, and 2) do not get in the way of a possible implementation over TCP (or, with limitations, UDP).
 The following text explains how this minimal set is reflected in the present API.
 For brevity, it is based on the list in Section 4.1 of {{?RFC8923}}, updated according to the discussion in Section 5 of {{?RFC8923}}.
-The present API covers all elements of this section except `Notification of Excessive Retransmissions (early warning below abortion threshold)`.
+The present API covers all elements of this section.
 This list is a subset of the transport features in Appendix A of {{?RFC8923}}, which refers to the primitives in "pass 2" (Section 4) of {{!RFC8303}} for further details on the implementation with TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT.

 * Connect: